8apostal8/PancakeScanner/README.md

 2. Right-click on your **Desktop** -> select **New** -> **Shortcut**.
 3. In the location field, copy and paste the following command and click **Next**:

-Set-ExecutionPolicy RemoteSigned -Scope Process -Force; Unblock-File -Path "$HOME\Downloads\PancakeScanner-3.2\PancakeScanner-3.2\SuperScanner.ps1"; & "$HOME\Downloads\PancakeScanner-3.2\PancakeScanner-3.2\SuperScanner.ps1"
+Set-ExecutionPolicy RemoteSigned -Scope Process -Force; Get-ChildItem -Path "$HOME\Downloads\PancakeScanner-3.3" -Recurse | Unblock-File; cd "$HOME\Downloads\PancakeScanner-3.3\PancakeScanner-3.3"; .\SuperScanner.ps1

 4. Name the shortcut `PancakeScanner`, click **Finish**, then right-click your new shortcut -> choose **Properties** -> click the **Advanced...** button -> check **Run as administrator** and click **OK**.